matiollipt/GO-graph-definition-text-transformer/README.md

   </p>
 </figure>

-The transformer architecture can be adapted and trained envisaging more specific applications, such as the [ProteinBERT](https://doi.org/10.1093/bioinformatics/btac020).
-ProteinBERT builds on top of the efficient transformer architecture, being trained over 106 millions of protein sequences from [UniProt](https://www.uniprot.org/) to capture protein semantics.
-The pre-trained model can be then fine-tuned to classify proteins into families, identify phylogenetic relationships, predict protein function and subcellular localization, protein-protein interactions, and much more...
+The transformer architecture can be adapted and trained for more specific applications, such as [ProteinBERT](https://doi.org/10.1093/bioinformatics/btac020).
+ProteinBERT builds upon the efficient transformer architecture and is trained on over 106 million protein sequences from [UniProt](https://www.uniprot.org/) to capture protein semantics.
+The pre-trained model can then be fine-tuned to classify proteins into families, identify phylogenetic relationships, predict protein function and subcellular localization, and anticipate protein-protein interactions, among other interesting applications for protein embeddings.

 ## Automating Discovery In Life Sciences